mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     -f [ --final_regressor ] arg     Final regressor
     --random_weights arg             make initial weights random
     --initial_weight arg (=0)        Set all weights to an initial value of 1.
+    --readable_model arg             Output human-readable final regressor

 VW hashes all features to a predetermined range \([0,2^b-1]\) and uses a fixed weight vector with \(2^b\) components.
 The argument of `-b` option determines the value of \(b\) which is 18 by default.
 Hashing the features allows the algorithm to work with very raw data (since there's no need to assign a unique id to each feature) and has only a negligible effect on generalization performance (see for example
 [Feature Hashing for Large Scale Multitask Learning](http://arxiv.org/abs/0902.2206).

 Use the `-f` option to write the weight vector to a file named after its argument.
 For testing purposes or to resume training, one can load a weight vector using  the `-i` option.

-Specifying this option multiple times with different arguments will cause the initial weight vector to be the average of the ones specified at the command line.
+`--readable_model` is identical to `-f`, except that the model is output in a human readable format.

 By default VW starts with the zero vector as its hypothesis.
 The `--random_weights` option initializes with random weights.
-This is useful if starting with a zero weight would cause the algorithm to be stuck as could happen in a backpropagation implementation, or with VW's LDA implementation.
+This is often useful for symmetry breaking in advanced models.
 It's also possible to initialize with a fixed value such as the all-ones vector using `--initial_weight`.

 # Latent Dirichlet Allocation Options
     --lda arg                        Run lda with <int> topics